ZapAddOns/ZapPlanCompare/README.md

-﻿# ZapPlanComparison
+﻿# ZapPlanCompare

 ## Description
-ZapPlanComparison is to compare two or more plans for the ZAP-X system
+ZapPlanCompare is a program to compare two or more plans for the Zap-X system.

 ## Installation
 Copy the application and belonging DLLs into an folder.
 Add the files zsClient.dll